Daily Tarot Draw

 Card 3 — Strength

-Strength is not brute force; it’s masterful restraint and the courage to feel.
+Strength is not brute force; it’s masterful restraint and the courage to feel without reacting.
 You’re asked to meet passion with patience, to hold and direct heat rather than scorch with it.
-Use inner calm to steer powerful emotions into steady action.
+Use your inner calm to steer powerful emotions into steady action.
 Softness and firmness together become your greatest leverage.

 Beyond the celebrations, this is also a time of quiet observances.
 The winter Solstice also invites us to turn inward, honour darkness as part of the cycle, and plant seeds of intention as the return of the sun nudges the world — and our spirits — toward warmth and growth.